A Guide To Writing Good Bug Reports and Job Requests

 The different requests may not be dealt with by the same person.
 Having them in a single ticket makes them harder for us to manage.

-- Think carefully before re-opening an old closed ticket:
+- Think carefully before re-opening an old ticket that has been closed (resolved):

-Even if a closed ticket concerns something done for you previously that you now want repeated, you should create a new ticket.
+Even if a closed ticket concerns something done for you previously that you now want repeated, its probably best to create a new ticket.
 That's because the staff member who did the work for you last time may not be the best person to do it this time (even if they are they are the one who has 'always' done it before).
 The entire team should see your repeated request so we are better able to share our workload.

-In general if there is any doubt about whether to re-open a closed ticket, don't!
-Create a new ticket instead and if possible provide a reference to the old ticket (tell us its ticket number or if you don't know it, any details that will help us find it in the database).
-Then we can review what actions were taken the last time.
-And if we think a new ticket shouldn't have been created we can re-open the original ourselves and merge the new one in to it.
+In general if there is any doubt about whether to re-open a closed ticket, don't - create a new ticket instead!
+If possible provide a reference to the old ticket (tell us its ticket number or if you don't know it, any details that will help us find it in the database).
+We can review what actions were taken the last time and if we think a new ticket shouldn't have been created we will re-open the original and merge the new one in to it.

 - Don't include large attachments in requests:

 Requests remain in the RT database forever and we don't need/want it clogged up with large attachments.
-A better alternative would be to leave a copy of the attachment(s) in your home folder on one of our servers and tell us the location.
+A better alternative would be to leave a copy of the attachment(s) in a folder on one of our servers and tell us the location.
 If we believe it would be better for a copy of the attachment to be permanently stored in our database we can attach it ourselves.
+Note: using screenshots to illustrate a problem is OK as they are usually quite small.
+However they do have the disadvantage that we can't search for text in them so cutting and pasting the text of an error message is preferable if possible.

 - Stop and think about what you are adding into the RT discussion; before pressing Send: